StevenWInfo/faustdoc/src/manual/syntax.md

 ```
 <!-- /faust-run -->

-Or even use a more traditional, but equivalent, notation:
+We could also use a more traditional, but equivalent, notation:

 ```
 mono(fx) = _ <: fx :> _;